fatiando/pooch/paper/paper.md

 Pooch is a Python library that fills this gap.
-It manages a data *registry* by downloading files from one or more remote servers only when needed and storing them in a local data cache.
+It manages a data *registry* by downloading files from one or more remote servers and storing them in a local data cache.
 Pooch is written in pure Python and has minimal dependencies.
-Downloads are verified by comparing the file's SHA256 hash with the one stored in the data registry.
+The integrity of downloads is verified by comparing the file's SHA256 hash with the one stored in the data registry.
 This is also the mechanism used to detect if a file needs to be re-downloaded due to an update in the registry.
 Pooch is meant to be a drop-in replacement for the custom download code that